-With Halloween nearly upon us, what better emblem to discuss than the black cat?
+With Halloween only just behind us, what better emblem to discuss than the black cat?

 And this age-old view of the black cat as a bringer of bad fortune doesn't stop there.
-For many people who refuse to adopt black cats and dogs from shelters, it is easy to see that this unfounded superstition continues.
+For many people, colour plays a part in the animals they choose to adopt, with rescue centres reporting a difficulty finding homes for black cats and dogs.

 Karen Green, the executive director of a cat adoption shelter discusses, “we definitely find that our black cats and kittens stay with us longer.”
-Of the 43 kittens available for re-homing in their kitten nursery at the time, 28 of those were black.
 Some claim that being in a poorly-lit enclosure makes the black cat more difficult to see, while others believe prospective owners avoid the black cat either for superstitious reasons, or because they consider it too boring.

 So why is there a stigma attached to black cats and dogs, or is the whole thing just a bit of a myth?

-Having never even heard of the issue before now, I would be inclined to reject the idea as myth, deeply rooted in old folkloric traditions and mythology in which the colour black is associated with death and dogs are imagined as grim guards of the Underworld.
+Unless you've never heard of the issue before, it is easy to reject the idea as myth, deeply rooted in old folkloric traditions and mythology in which the colour black is associated with death and dogs are imagined as grim guards of the Underworld.

 For instance, in French legend, plucking a hair from a black cat is believed to bring good luck, while in Latvia, glimpsing a black cat at harvest time is said to signal prosperity and growth.
 In Japan it is widely accepted that owning lots of black cats means a woman is guaranteed to receive proposals of marriage from many suitors.
 In Scottish lore - something a bit closer to home - having a black cat enter your home is believed to signal great wealth or an imminent monetary windfall.